NEVER CAGED, BANKED OR SHIPPED

 how we select breeder queens

 1. Locally Adapted: Our bees live here.
 Year round.
-The core of our stock has spent many years here in the Ridge and Valley Appalachians, and we don't truck our bees to California, Florida or anywhere else, so our breeder queens must thrive here
+The core of our stock has been here in the Ridge and Valley Appalachians since 2017, and we don't move our bees to California, Georgia or anywhere else, so our breeder queens must thrive here

 2. Productive and Gentle: our breeder queen colonies must produce surplus honey/brood -- and not be unusually defensive